spyder-ide/spyder-docs/doc/panes/editor.rst

 .. note::

    Many issues with completion and linting are outside of Spyder's control, and are either limitations with the LSP or the code that is being introspected, but some can be worked around.
-   See :ref:`code-completion-problems-ref` for troubleshooting steps.
+   See :ref:`troubleshooting-common-completion` for troubleshooting steps.

 Python is supported out of the box, and advanced users can add completion and linting support for other languages by setting up LSP servers for them under :menuselection:`Preferences --> Completion and Linting --> Other languages`.